 Nutrien (NTR) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the producer of potash and other fertilizers had gained 6.5% over the past month.
-This has outpaced the Basic Materials sector's loss of 0.06% and the S&P 500's gain of 0.39% in that time.
+Prior to today's trading, shares of the producer of potash and other fertilizers had gained 7.61% over the past month.
+This has outpaced the Basic Materials sector's gain of 0.31% and the S&P 500's gain of 0.87% in that time.

 Nutrien will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Nutrien to post earnings of $2.25 per share.
 This would mark year-over-year growth of 837.5%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.49 billion, up 60.13% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $6.49 billion, up 60.13% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $6 per share and revenue of $26.45 billion, which would represent changes of +233.33% and +26.82%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6 per share and revenue of $26.45 billion.
+These totals would mark changes of +233.33% and +26.82%, respectively, from last year.

-Any recent changes to analyst estimates for Nutrien should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Nutrien.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.07% higher.
-Nutrien is currently a Zacks Rank #1 (Strong Buy).
+Nutrien is holding a Zacks Rank of #1 (Strong Buy) right now.

-Also, we should mention that NTR has a PEG ratio of 1.55.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Fertilizers stocks are, on average, holding a PEG ratio of 1.32 based on yesterday's closing prices.
+Investors should also note that NTR has a PEG ratio of 1.56 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Fertilizers industry currently had an average PEG ratio of 1.34 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.